Exemption from military service in Israel: Statistics

 According to 2007 IDF figures, the largest single group of young (Jewish) Israelis who avoided conscription consisted of women who claim exemptions on religious grounds.
 This group made up 35% of all women eligible for the draft.
 Amongst males, the overall percentage of non-participation was 27.7%.
-This figure included 11.2% for Torato Omanuto, 7.3% for medical and psychological grounds, 4.7% because of criminal records and 4.2% because of residing abroad.
+This figure included 11.2% citing Torato Umanuto, 7.3% citing medical and psychological reasons, 4.7% because of criminal records and 4.2% because of residing abroad.
 In 2014, the law changed such that the majority of the Haredi Jews were no longer exempt from the military service.
 Another law change to grant exemptions again was contested by the High Court in 2017.
 This ban on exemptions has now theoretically come into force but a lack of government action means nothing has changed in practice.

 By 2020, about 32.9% of men and 44.3% of women received exemptions from IDF service, and an additional 15% of men dropped out before completing their term of service.
 Of those who received exemptions, some 44.7% were Haredim, 46.6% were secular, and 8.7% were religious Zionist.
 There was a noted increase in exemptions granted for reasons of mental health.